 Lorraine coordinates the North East Wales workshops, supporting delegates with their learning and has responsibility for assignments.
 Her role also includes research into the effectiveness of the programme, contributing to evaluation and reporting to our funders.
 Lorraine recently returned to academia after 14 years’ experience of business in the property and home improvements industry, at which time she enrolled as a delegate on a sister business growth programme in 2011.
 So she has first-hand experience of what it is like to integrate learning whilst running a business.
 Lorraine also has over 10 years’ experience of teaching adults returning to learning and has a deep understanding of the challenges and personal achievements our delegates experience.

 Richard Andrews is the Director of Corporate Instinct Ltd, a coaching and organisational development consultancy.
 He is a qualified Executive coach with many years experience and is currently contributing as an ‘occupational expert’ to the review of the National Occupational Standards in Coaching and Mentoring.
 Richard has over twenty years experience in the Welsh Public Service and in supporting business and not-for-profit organisations, both large and small.
 Richard is also Chair of Trustees of a Welsh third sector organisation.

-Guest lecturers include:
+Guest lecturers and performance coaches: